benjamincrozat/content/posts/laravel-no-application-key-specified.md

 Categories: laravel, security
 ---

-## Introduction
+## How to fix the "No application encryption key has been specified." error message in Laravel

 *"No application encryption key has been specified."* is quite common in Laravel, and it means exactly what it says: *there's no encryption key specified for your application.*

 **To fix _"No application encryption key has been specified."_, run the command `php artisan key:generate`.**

-## How to fix "No application encryption key has been specified."
+## Understanding the "No application encryption key has been specified." error message in Laravel

 Laravel uses an encryption key to secure sessions, cookies, serialized data, password hashes, and other encrypted data.